Shopware HTTP Cache with Varnish XKey

 }

-# Ignore query strings that are only necessary for the js on the client.
+# Ignore query strings that are only necessary for the client-side JavaScript.
 Customize as needed.

 }